sanjeevgaddi/sanjeevgaddi/README.md

 - 👨‍💻 All of my projects are available at [https://sanjeevgaddi.github.io/portfolio/](https://sanjeevgaddi.github.io/portfolio/)

-- 💬 Ask me about **Java Core, JDBC, Hibernate, Spring Boot HTML5,CSS3**
+- 💬 Ask me about ** Core Java, JDBC, Hibernate, Spring Boot HTML5,CSS3**

 - 📫 How to reach me **sanjeevgaddi7@gmail.com**